aizlewood/2016/content/2-articles/111-seo-am-i-taking-crazy-pills/article.md

 	<li>write better content</li>
 	<li>block weak content</li>
 </ul>
 Am I taking crazy pills?
-Isn't all of the above just common sense to cater to the user &gt; customer &gt; conversion process?
+Isn't all of the above just common sense to cater to the user > customer > conversion process?
 The utter nerve Google have that they updated their worldwide search algorithm - used by millions every second of every day - to 'weed out' all of the crap content out there on the web!
 Who the hell do they think they are?

 <del datetime="2011-09-20T10:23:23+00:00">As for that quote above... doesn't the fact the speaker's clients site(s) were still affected by Panda directly implicate them as an agency that doesn't provide the necessary best practices, guidelines and quality content that Google and other search engines want to see?</del>